p--q/EditEbeddedScripts/README.md

 2017-12-21 version 0.1.1 Fixed a serious bug.
 Scripts/python folder in the document is registered in manifest.xml.

 2017-12-21 version 0.1.2 Changed how to delete an existing the embedded macro folder.

+2018-1-12 version 0.1.3 Commented out lines 40 - 42 of <a href="https://github.com/p--q/EditEbeddedScripts/blob/master/EditEmbeddedScripts/tools/replaceEmbeddedScripts.py#L40">replaceEmbeddedScripts.py</a>, since there are times when the embedded module is not updated unless LibreOffice's process is terminated.